feloy/kubernetes-api-reference/README.md

 - `x-kubernetes-action`: OpenAPI Operations (get, post, etc) are mapped to Kubernetes API *actions* (get, list, watch, etc) with this extension.
 - `x-kubernetes-patch-strategy`: a comma-separated list of strategic merge patch strategies supported by a field of a Kubernetes resource.
 - `x-kubernetes-patch-merge-key`: when a field supports the `merge` strategy, this extension indicates the key used to identify the fields to merge.
+- `x-kubernetes-list-type`: atomic, map, set.
+Applicable to lists. atomic and set apply to lists with scalar elements only. map applies to lists of nested types only.
+If configured as atomic, the entire list is replaced during merge; a single manager manages the list as a whole at any one time.
+If granular, different managers can manage entries separately.
+- `x-kubernetes-list-map-keys`: Only applicable when x-kubernetes-list-type=map.
+A slice of strings whose values in combination must uniquely identify list entries.
+- `x-kubernetes-unions`